Learning and Development

-Why invest in management training and development?
+Why invest in management development?

 A major piece of research by the Chartered Management Institute into the Business Benefits of Management and Leadership Development found: